MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-view-phone-report.md

 ## Drill down in a visual
 If hierarchy levels are defined in a visual, you can drill down into the detailed information displayed in a visual, then back up.
 You [add drill-down to a visual](../end-user-drill.md) either in the Power BI service or in Power BI Desktop.

-There are few types of drill down
+There are few types of drill-down:

 ### Drill down on a value
 1. Long tap (tap and hold) on a data point in a visual.
-2. Tooltip will show up, and if hierarcy is defined, then the tooltip footer will show drill down and up arrow.
+2. Tooltip will show up, and if hierarchy is defined, then the tooltip footer will show drill down and up arrow.
-3. Tap on the down arrow for drill dowm
+3. Tap on the down arrow for drill down

     ![Tap drill down](././media/mobile-apps-view-phone-report/report-drill-down.png)